How to implement conditional (if/else) dynamic display of content and layout in a template?

 {% endarchiveDetail %}

-Pass{% if archiveInfo.Thumb %}Check if the thumbnail exists to avoid displaying a broken placeholder when there is no image, making the page look more professional.
+By{% if archiveInfo.Thumb %}Check if the thumbnail exists, avoid displaying a broken placeholder when there is no image, making the page look more professional.

-3. Handling the empty state on the list page.When your article list, product list, or search results are empty, displaying a friendly prompt instead of a blank page can greatly enhance user experience.
-The Anqi CMS'sforLoop label is built-in{% empty %}Block, which is an elegant way to handle empty states, it is similar toif/elseThe "else" branch in it:
+3. List page empty state handlingWhen your article list, product list, or search results have no content, displaying a friendly prompt instead of a blank page can greatly enhance user experience.
+AnQi CMS'sforLoop tag自带{% empty %}Block, this is the elegant way to handle empty states, it is similar toif/elseThe "else" branch:

 {% archiveList archives with type="page" limit="10" %}